usi3/emacs.ahk/README.md

 # emacs.ahk
+Allows you to use emacs-like key bindings on Windows environment.

-since Sep 21, 2007.
+This script is written in AutoHotkey (AHK) and has been maintained since Sep 21, 2007.

-An autohotkey script that provides emacs-like keybindings on Windows.
-Feel free to commit this repository.

 ## Supported keybindings
 <table>